theforeman/theforeman.org/_posts/2021-09-16-foreman-30-is-here.md

 Foreman without the plugin no longer includes Puppet environments, config groups, Puppet classes and smart class parameters.
-It is still possible to assign Puppet environment to a host using the `puppet_environment` parameter.
+It is still possible to assign a Puppet environment to a host using the `puppet_environment` parameter.
 This is also the case for setting Puppet server and Puppet CA server for provisioning, which can be defined using the `puppet_server` and `puppet_ca_server`.
 A rake task will be provided to allow automatically